-(On the other hand, if you are at high risk of developing breast cancer, for example if your mom had it, or you have the breast cancer genes, you may want to get your first mammogram early; 35 may be totally appropriate for you.
-Ask your doctor.)
+However, if you are at high risk of developing breast cancer, for example, if your mom had it, or you have the breast cancer genes, you may want to get your first mammogram early; 35 may be totally appropriate for you.
+Ask your doctor.

 Don't: Wear Deodorant to Your Appointment

 The ingredients in some deodorants (and lotion and powder, too) can interfere with the picture and cause shadows.
 (Although frankly, I don't know any woman who deodorizes her breasts; my deodorant stays firmly in my armpits, where it belongs!)

 DO try to schedule your mammogram in the morning, so you don't have to stay stinky all day!

 As opposed to a dress!
 Otherwise, you'll have to get totally naked, when being half-naked will suffice.
 The nurse will give you a hospital gown or wrap to wear open in the front as you parade through the office to the mammogram room, which hopefully will be only a short walk.
 (The undressing room in my doctor's office is only about three steps from the mammogram room, but I am a plus-sized person wearing an average-sized gown.
 My dignity was somewhat compromised by having to cross my arms over my unfettered breasts and desperately try to make ends meet, as it were!)
 DON'T be afraid to ask for a larger gown if you need it, or take two—one to wear open in front, and another to wear open in the back that you'll take off entirely when you reach the privacy of the room.